 WEST PINNACLE (10,154 feet)

 Tunnel Route, III, aid, (A1?)
 This is the only reported route on the pinnacle.
-It ascend the pinnacle's north side which is reached from the saddle between the pinnacle and the west summit.
+It ascends the pinnacle's north side which is reached from the saddle between the pinnacle and the west summit.

 Camping is allowed with little or no restriction within the Sawtooth National Recreation Area.
 The best base for Mount Heyburn would be near the Bench Lakes.